willwin4sure/vault/📈Microeconomics II/Optimization.md

+> Lagrange multipliers and the envelope theorem.

 You should remember how to solve single-variable constrained optimization problems using first and second order methods.
 We will handle some more advanced cases.

 ## Lagrange's Method